hypervel/hypervel.org/docs/docs/eloquent-collections.md

 }
 ```

-Once you have defined a `newCollection` method, you will receive an instance of your custom collection anytime Eloquent would normally return an `LaravelHyperf\Database\Eloquent\Collection` instance.
+Once you have defined a `newCollection` method, you will receive an instance of your custom collection anytime Eloquent would normally return an `Hypervel\Database\Eloquent\Collection` instance.
 If you would like to use a custom collection for every model in your application, you should define the `newCollection` method on a base model class that is extended by all of your application's models.